mcamachog1/mcamachog1/README.md

 ## About me
 - 👋 Hi, I’m @mcamachog1
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning django and react.js
 - 👀 I’m currently working on backend development with php and MySQL
 - 💞️ I’m looking to collaborate on Django projects
-- 📫 How to reach me mcamachog@gmail.com
+- 📫 I like play the guitar and kareokes